JensGeorg/GSA-sRNA-RNA-interaction-/README.md

 ### `src/gsa_sobol_functions.R`
 * `single_gsa_run`: A wrapper function to run a single ODE simulation with a given parameter set (unscaling parameters based on their distribution) and calculate the output metric.
 This is designed for use with `parApply`.
-* (Potentially other helper functions for GSA setup or post-processing if you expand).

 ---